canardleteer/quickly-explore-rs/book/src/10-01-cargo-add.md

 First, let's add the extremely useful `clap` library to our `Cargo.toml`.
 Start by checking out the [crate page](https://crates.io/crates/clap).

 I am pinning the version, to `4.4.11`, and adding 2 Features: `derive` and `env`.

-"Features" are important to know about, but I'm not going to cover them here.
+- "Features" for crates are important to know about, but I'm not going to cover them here.
 You can [read up on them](https://doc.rust-lang.org/cargo/reference/features.html).

 ```shell
 -> cargo add clap@4.4.11 --features derive,env